YOUR STORY IS THEIR WEAKNESS

 Templates You Can Make Your Own

-These are starting points – the most powerful words will come from your own life.
+These are starting points.
+The most powerful words will come from your own life.

-👩👧 For a Parent
+For a Parent

 “My name is [Name], from [City].
-Two years ago my 17‑year‑old bought kratom at a gas station.
+Two years ago my 17-year-old bought kratom at a gas station.
 He had a seizure that night.
 I watched him shake in the ER.
-He survived, but he's still in treatment.
+He survived, but he is still in treatment.
 This bill would stop other parents from living that nightmare.
 Please vote yes.”

-🧑 For Someone Who Struggled With Addiction
+For Someone Who Struggled With Addiction

-👵 For a Grandparent
+For a Grandparent

 “I'm a grandmother from [City].
-Last year my grandson almost died from kratom – bought at the same store where he buys candy.
+Last year my grandson almost died from kratom, bought at the same store where he buys candy.
 The poison center told me calls like mine are through the roof.
 Protect our grandchildren.
 Pass this bill.”

 Delivering Your Testimony